amberspyglass/parts/README.md

 If DWG isn't your preferred file format, you can
-[get other formats here](http://amberspyglass.co.uk/resources/parts/) (currently only DXF; what other format would you like to see?).
+[get other formats here](http://amberspyglass.co.uk/resources/parts/) (currently DXF and PDF; what other format would you like to see?).